hyperjumptech/grule-rule-engine/docs/GRL_en.md

 [Tutorial](Tutorial_en.md) | [Rule Engine](RuleEngine_en.md) | [GRL](GRL_en.md) | [RETE Algorithm](RETE_en.md) | [Functions](Function_en.md) | [Grule Events](GruleEvent_en.md) | [FAQ](FAQ_en.md)

 The **GRL** is a DSL (Domain Specific Language) designed for Grule.
-Its a simplified language to be used for defining rule evaluation criteria and action to be executed if the criteria were met.
+It's a simplified language to be used for defining rule evaluation criterias and actions to be executed if the criteria(s) are met.

 Generally, the language have the following structure :